ibmdb/python-ibmdb/README.md

 * If user has installed clidriver in `F:\DSDRIVER` and if the "PATH" environment variable has `F:\DSDRIVER\bin`, then user should also set `IBM_DB_HOME` to `F:\DSDRIVER`.

-### MAC OS:

-Db2 V11.5.4 clidriver is built with GCC version 8.4.0 and hence you may need to upgrade to this version if you face problems due to old version of the GCC compiler in your environment while loading the ibm_db library.

 ### Docker Linux containers: